OmGuin/ShooterScan-Real-time-Detection-for-Stopping-School-Intruders/README.md

 ## Documentation
-Note: .ipynb files are intended to be run on vast.ai, so ``requirements.txt`` is not applicable to these files.
+Note: .ipynb files are intended to be run on vast.ai.
 Python 3.9 is recommended for the notebooks.
 Utilize L40 or Nvidia RTX 5090 GPU for ideal computational performance at low cost.
 Thank you [Vast](https://vast.ai/) for bringing convenience to training.

 ### Doorbell Cam
 Obtain RTSP/Flask stream link
 Download YOLO model (or desired model)

-run ``pip install dlib-bin``
-run ``pip install -r requirements.txt`` run ``pip install face_recognition --no-deps``
+We found that installing packages this way solved our issues with dlib and face_recognition: run ``pip install dlib-bin`` run ``pip install -r requirements.txt`` run ``pip install face_recognition --no-deps``